 1 - Prepare squash: cut it in half, remove the seeds - save the seeds!, then cut into slices.
 Wash and pat dry the spinach/kale, separate the pomegranate seeds.

 4 - Prepare apple-dijon vinaigrette.
 Combine apple cider vinegar, mustard and honey, slowly whisk in olive oil until combined.
-Alternatively, combine all the dressing ingredients in a small mason jar and shake until combined.
+Alternatively, combine all the dressing ingredients in a small

 5 - Serve.
 Assemble salad with greens, squash, chickpeas, sliced avocado, pomegranate seeds, pecans and vinaigrette.
 Enjoy!